ChromiaProject/postchain-chromia/doc/source/introduction.rst

 Node manager API
 ================

-When postchain is run in managed mode (as always is the case in Enterprise0), it requires that the module in chain 0, bc0, fulfills a certain API.
+When postchain is run in managed mode (as it always does with a management chain), it requires that the module in chain 0, bc0, fulfills a certain API.
 This API is responsible for providing postchain with information about which blockchains to run, blockchain configurations and node configurations.

 Any postchain module that fulfills this API may serve as bc0.
 It is totally up to the module to decide how to answer these queries.
 The module is typically written in Rell where blockchains and nodes are managed through consensus voting, for example >50% of bc0 signers must agree on a new blockchain before it gets visible through nm_api.
 Another valid approach might be to have a designated admin that adds blockchains and configurations, but that comes with some centralization, of course.